Diósgyőri VTK: Stadia and facilities

 The Main Stand had its first renovation in 2005–06 and after a significant modernization project, it was opened on 23 April 2006 with a roof over 1,504 seats.
 In 2009–2010, the eastern-wing of the 40-year-old stands was demolished.
 For the 100th birthday of the club, new covered stands were built with a buffet, restrooms, and 3,137 seats on the so-called "Sunny wing" or "Napos oldal".
 This wing was so-named because the sun would make it difficult for fans to watch matches during afternoon competition.
 Construction began on 10 August 2009 and an opening ceremony was held on 6 March 2010.
 The 2009–10 renovation cost 400 million HUF.
 In 2011–2012, the training fields were modernized, and two additional fields were built.
 Currently, there are four training fields with floodlights, two with natural grass and 2 with artificial grass.

 From 1992 to 2000, the field was named DFC Stadium due to the club changed its name from DVTK to Diósgyőri Football club.
 During the 2007–2008 season, the name of the stadium was DVTK-Borsodi Stadium, because of a sponsorship arrangement.

 A famous section of the stadium called the Csáki-stand is named after the fan, József Csáki.

 In 2016, the construction of a new stadium has been started.

-On 20 June 2017, it was announced that Diósgyőr is not able to play their home matches at the Mezőkövesdi Városi Stadion due to the turf cannot endure it.
-As a consequence, Diósgyőr will play the home matches of the 2017–18 Nemzeti Bajnokság I matches at stadium of Debreceni VSC', Nagyerdei Stadion, in Debrecen.
+On 20 June 2017, it was announced that Diósgyőr is no longer able to play their home matches at the Mezőkövesdi Városi Stadion due to the turf not being able to endure the extra matches played on it.
+As a consequence of this, Diósgyőr played their home matches of the 2017–18 Nemzeti Bajnokság I matches at stadium of Debreceni VSC', Nagyerdei Stadion, in Debrecen.

 On 5 May 2018, the new stadium was opened officially.
 The first official match was played between Diósgyőr and Mezkőkövesd in the 2017–18 Nemzeti Bajnokság I season.
 The match ended with a 1–0 win for the Borsod-rival Mezőkövesd.
-The first goal was scored by Dražić in the 88th minute of the game.
+The only goal was scored by Dražić in the 88th minute of the game.

+The capacity of the newly built DVTK-Stadium is 15,325.